1. The basics of notifications

 directory.

-More details on setting up mail delivery under Linux can be found in the article on notifications.
+More details on setting up mail delivery under Linux can be found in the article on notification rules.

 3. Activating email notifications